Money

 Credit card applications are recorded on your credit record.
 Multiple applications within a short period of time will be a red flag for lenders and could damage your credit score.

 It's also worth asking yourself why you were not able to clear the debt using the initial balance transfer offer and whether getting another credit card is a good solution to the broader issue.
-Seek advice from an expert is you are struggling to pay off your debt.
+Seek advice from an expert if you are struggling to pay off your debt.

 Sean Callery is the Editor of Money.com.au.
 He has over 15 years of international experience.
 He is qualified with a Certificate IV in Finance and Mortgage Broking (FNS40821) and is compliant to provide general advice in Tier 1 General Insurance (RG 146) products.

-Jared Mullane is a finance writer with more than eight years of experience at some of Australia’s biggest finance and consumer brands.
+Jared Mullane is a finance writer with more than a decade of experience at some of Australia’s biggest finance and consumer brands.
 His areas of expertise include energy, home loans, personal finance and insurance.
 Jared is qualified with a Certificate IV in Finance and Mortgage Broking (FNS40821).

 Divider